apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ===== ======================================================================

-   For information on sending custom formats to the collation server, refer to :ref:`admin-monitoring-logging-formats` and :file:`logging.config`.
+   For information on sending custom formats to the collation server, refer to :ref:`admin-logging-collating-custom-formats` and :file:`logging.config`.

 .. note::